geopm/theta-tutorial/QUICKSTART.md

 GEOPM QUICK START
 =================
-This document is designed to assist users of the ALCF Theta system to quickly integrate their application with the GEOPM runtime.
+This document is designed to assist users of the ALCF Theta system to quickly integrate their applications with the GEOPM runtime.
 The GEOPM software is available on Theta via the lmod module system and can be loaded into the user's environment with the command: